Understanding Your EMI Math in 2026

 Also, remember that you can claim massive tax deductions on your EMI payments.
 You can claim up to ₹1.5 Lakhs against Principal repayment under Section 80C, and up to ₹2 Lakhs against Interest under Section 24(b).
 Read our Real Estate Tax Benefits Guide to learn how to structure this.

-The interest rate slider in the calculator above dictates your purchasing power.
-In 2026, the stabilization of the RBI repo rate has made home loans highly affordable, generally hovering between 8.3% and 9.5% depending on your CIBIL score.
+The interest rate slider in the calculator dictates your purchasing power.
+In 2026, home loans are highly accessible, generally hovering between 8.3% and 9.5% depending on your CIBIL score.
+However, before finalizing a property, you must understand two banking rules:

 The FOIR Limit

 Banks enforce a Fixed Obligation to Income Ratio.
-Your total EMIs must not exceed 50% of your net monthly salary.
-Ensure your calculated EMI fits this rule.
+Your total EMIs (Home + Car + Personal) must not exceed 50% of your net monthly salary.

-The RBI mandates banks can only finance 80% to 90% of the property value.
+The RBI mandates banks can only finance 80% to 90% of the property's agreement value (Loan To Value).
 You must source the remaining 10-20% yourself.